Curriculum Vitae

 • EXHIBITIONS, SCREENINGS (selected): “Looking at Music 3.0,” Museum of Modern Art (New York); Pandaemonium Biennial 2001, Lux Centre (London); Festival MIX Monterrey (Mexico); “The Way That We Rhyme: Women, Art & Politics,” Yerba Buena Center for the Arts (San Francisco); CalArts (Valencia, CA); Pitzer College (Claremont, CA); L.A.
 Freewaves Festival; Berkeley Art Museum Pacific Film Archive (CA); San Francisco Cinematheque at the San Francisco Art Institute; Wexner Center for the Arts (Columbus)

-MILLER GALLERY, CARNEGIE MELLON UNIVERSITY, Pittsburgh, PA
+MILLER INSTITUTE FOR CONTEMPORARY ART, CARNEGIE MELLON UNIVERSITY, Pittsburgh, PA

 Director and Curator, 2008–14